 For many of us we may struggle with issues from the past, sometimes as far back as childhood, these can affect our lives and relationships and counselling can support this healing process and remove negative patterns.
-Whatever the reason you are reading this please do not believe "I think I am going mad / loosing the plot" you are not the first to be experiencing such thoughts.

 I am empathic and passionate about helping people achieve their greatest potential, recognising their strengths and weaknesses, moving forwards in life where they can thrive as individuals.
 At the heart of my work is the belief that we all have within us the resources and wisdom we need to overcome difficulties.